 |Exam Day||Exam Date||Applications Close*||Location|

 *Note you are advised to apply before the closing date to ensure a place in the test.
-If a test is full you will be offered a place in the next available test date.

 |Registration Time||PEAT Component|

 |10.45am - 11.15am||Writing Component|

 Download our location map for the Kensington campus